 Often owners make the mistake of believing that engaging a commissioning authority is unnecessary.
 They assume the Contractor, Vendors, or Designers, precisely know what their expectations and requirements are and will deliver their crafts accordingly.
 That may be their assumption, but let’s carefully examine what Contractors and Designers will do in these situations.

 Almost always, Contractors focus exclusively on delivering what their plan and specifications show.
-They don’t necessarily know the reason behind any design decisions.
+If contractors aren’t involved early in design, they don’t necessarily know the intent behind any design decisions.
 Also, if after construction the Owner finds their facility doesn’t perform, it might not be possible to hold the Contractor accountable without additional cost, as long as they delivered what their contracts stated.
 This was the case in the research lab.
 The Contractor delivered an HVAC system, and while wrongfully designed, did so successfully.

 Also, vendors are usually only focused on their specific piece of equipment they are installing.
 They usually only focus on this equipment’s specific performance.
 As a result, they completely miss the interaction of the equipment with the entire system.